Siri isn’t marketed as an accessibility feature, but it can be very useful for visually impaired people.

 Siri allows you to speak commands to, and ask questions of your iPhone or iPad.

-The range of tasks that can be performed using Siri is huge.
+The range of tasks that can be performed using spoken instructions to Siri is huge.
 You'll find some of the more useful commands below.
 Some of the commands here, for example those for making phone calls, are not available on iPads unless you also have an iPhone and have made the appropriate settings but most commands will work equally well on iPhones and iPads.

 Siri can be used to make phone calls and send text messages with commands like: